Connecting Constructive Notions of Ordinals in Homotopy Type Theory: An Abstract Axiomatic Framework for Ordinals

 We say that $A$ \emph{has unique addition} if there is exactly one function $+$ with these properties. \end{definition}

 Note that \eqref{eq:having-addition-3} makes an assumption only for (strictly) \emph{increasing} sequences $f$; this suffices to define a well-behaved notion of addition, and it is not necessary to include a similar requirement for arbitrary sequences.
 Since $(\lambda i. c + f_i)$ is a priori not necessarily increasing, the middle term of \eqref{eq:having-addition-3} has to talk about the supremum, not the limit.
-Also note that the above definition works even if $A$ does not have limits (or successors), which is important to make it applicable to $\cnf$.